DEAP/deap/doc/api/dtm.rst

 Distributed Task Manager Overview
 =================================

+.. deprecated:: 0.9
+   DTM will be removed in version 1.0.
+Please consider using `SCOOP <http://scoop.googlecode.com>`_ instead for distributing your evolutionnary algorithms or other software.

 DTM is a distributed task manager which works over many communication layers.
 Currently, all modern MPI implementations are supported through `mpi4py <http://code.google.com/p/mpi4py/>`_, and an experimental TCP backend is available.

 .. warning::